Is it possible to add External RAM to laptops externally?

-The reason for this comes down to the most basic parts of a computer’s mother board.
+The reason for this comes down to essential parts of a computer’s motherboard.
 The different parts of a computer are connected by buses.
-You have a data bus, control bus, address bus, SATA bus, etc…
+You have a data bus, control bus, address bus, SATA bus, etc.…

-Each bus is, at it’s most basic level, a bunch of wires connecting hardware components on the motherboard.
+At its most basic level, each bus is a bunch of wires connecting hardware components on the motherboard.

-The CPU uses the address bus, control bus, and data bus to;
+The CPU uses the address bus, control bus, and data bus too;